rajvi89/Amazon_front_end_Clone/README.md

-Description
+Project Description: Amazon Front-End Clone

-I have developed an Amazon front-end clone website as a practice project to enhance my skills in HTML and CSS.
-This project is a simplified replica of the Amazon website, created solely for educational purposes.
-It includes key features and design elements of the original site to provide a realistic user interface experience.
+This project is a front-end clone of the Amazon website, created using only HTML and CSS for the purpose of front-end development practice.
+It aims to replicate the look and feel of the Amazon website, providing an opportunity to enhance my skills in web design and development.

-Please note that this is not an exact replica of the official Amazon website and does not include any backend functionality.
-The purpose of this project is to demonstrate my ability to create a visually similar website using only HTML and CSS, without any additional frameworks or libraries.
+Important Note: This is not an official Amazon website and should not be interpreted as such.
+It is a practice project intended solely for educational purposes, and it does not provide any of the functionalities or services offered by the original Amazon website.